Harmonic oscillator

 The boundary solution between an underdamped oscillator and an overdamped oscillator occurs at a particular value of the friction coefficient and is called critically damped.

 If an external time-dependent force is present, the harmonic oscillator is described as a driven oscillator.

 Mechanical examples include pendulums (with small angles of displacement), masses connected to springs, and acoustical systems.
 Other analogous systems include electrical harmonic oscillators such as RLC circuits.
-The harmonic oscillator model is very important in physics, because any mass subject to a force in stable equilibrium acts as a harmonic oscillator for small vibrations.
-Harmonic oscillators occur widely in nature and are exploited in many manmade devices, such as clocks and radio circuits.
 They are the source of virtually all sinusoidal vibrations and waves.